Skip to content

 A translucent quartzite known for its icy white background and delicate veining.
 Some varieties are almost see-through.

 Cristallo comes in different color variations including pinkish, light bluish, golden, and white versions.
-Patterns range from busier to more subtle veining.
-Cristallo is a statement stone, often backlit in bars or islands to create dramatic effects.
+It's a statement stone, often backlit in bars or islands to create dramatic effects.
 Premium pricing, but truly one-of-a-kind.

 ✦ Azul Macaubas